-The policy motivation behind the E.O. is understood to be primarily aimed at limiting opportunities for China to exploit known and growing vulnerabilities in the U.S. electric grid.
-Specifically, the E.O. authorizes the Secretary of Energy to block transactions involving bulk-power system electric equipment that was "designed, developed, manufactured, or supplied by persons owned by, controlled by, or subject to the jurisdiction of a foreign adversary."
-Like the earlier Supply Chain Executive Order, however, this E.O., does not identify any specific country or person as a "foreign adversary," defined as any foreign governments or persons "engaged in a long-term pattern or serious instances of conduct" adverse to U.S. national security, instead leaving that to the forthcoming DOE implementing regulations.
-The DOE4 and the intelligence community5 have previously identified China and Russia, among others, as threats actors who seek to target and exploit vulnerabilities in the U.S. electric grid.
-If China is identified as a "foreign adversary" for purposes of this E.O., it could impact any bulk-power system electric equipment manufactured in China or by any company owned or controlled by Chinese nationals regardless of where the equipment is manufactured.
+The policy motivation behind the EO is understood to be primarily aimed at limiting opportunities for China to exploit known and growing vulnerabilities in the U.S. electric grid.

+Specifically, the EO authorizes the secretary of energy to block transactions involving bulk power system electric equipment that was "designed, developed, manufactured, or supplied by persons owned by, controlled by, or subject to the jurisdiction of a foreign adversary."

+Like the earlier supply chain executive order, however, this EO does not identify any specific country or person as a foreign adversary, simply defining the term as referring to any foreign governments or persons "engaged in a long-term pattern or serious instances of conduct" adverse to U.S. national security.
+The EO leaves identification of specific foreign adversaries to the forthcoming DOE implementing regulations.

+The DOE[4] and the intelligence community[5] have previously identified China and Russia, among others, as threats actors who seek to target and exploit vulnerabilities in the U.S. electric grid.

+If China is identified as a foreign adversary for purposes of this EO, it could impact any bulk power system electric equipment manufactured in China, or manufactured by any company owned or controlled by Chinese nationals regardless of where the equipment is manufactured.

-Is pre-approval of relevant transactions required?
+Is preapproval of relevant transactions required?

-Certain provisions of the E.O. appear to contemplate a new licensing regime established through implementing regulations for transactions involving bulk-power system electric equipment manufactured in or connected with foreign adversaries. although it is not clear what form it would take.
-Specifically, section 2(b) of the E.O. authorizes DOE to use the implementing regulations to "establish procedures to license transactions otherwise prohibited" by the E.O. and to "identify a mechanism" for the negotiation of mitigation agreements.
-Section 1(b) of the E.O. authorizes the Secretary of Energy to negotiate mitigation measures, which "may serve as a precondition to the approval" of otherwise prohibited transactions.
-Those requirements are somewhat in tension with the fact that, technically, section 1(a) of the E.O. only purports to prohibit those transactions involving bulk-power system electric equipment that the Secretary of Energy has specifically determined are connected to an identified foreign adversary and that pose undue risks to the bulk-power system and U.S. national security.
-In other words, the determination standard of section 1(a) of the E.O. appears to call for a case-by-case review of transactions at the discretion of the Secretary of Energy, but elsewhere the E.O. appears to contemplate subjecting all possibly covered transactions to a comprehensive pre-approval scheme, including license requirements and a mechanism for negotiating mitigation agreements.
-It is not clear, therefore, whether industry should prepare itself for a new pre-screening mechanism or not.
-The implementing regulations will hopefully provide greater clarity on any specific framework for seeking clearance of transactions involving foreign bulkpower system electric equipment.
+Certain provisions of the EO appear to contemplate a new licensing regime established through implementing regulations for transactions involving bulk power system electric equipment manufactured in or connected with foreign adversaries, although it is not clear what form it would take.

+Specifically, Section 2(b) authorizes the DOE to use the implementing regulations to "establish procedures to license transactions otherwise prohibited" by the EO, and to "identify a mechanism" for the negotiation of mitigation agreements.
+Section 1(b) authorizes the secretary of energy to negotiate mitigation measures, which "may serve as a precondition to the approval" of otherwise prohibited transactions.

+Those requirements are somewhat in tension with the fact that, technically, Section 1(a) of the EO only purports to prohibit those transactions involving bulk power system electric equipment that the secretary of energy has specifically determined are connected to an identified foreign adversary, and that pose undue risks to the bulk power system and U.S. national security.

+In other words, the determination standard of Section 1(a) of the EO appears to call for a case-by-case review of transactions at the discretion of the secretary of energy - but elsewhere the EO appears to contemplate subjecting all possibly covered transactions to a comprehensive preapproval scheme, including license requirements and a mechanism for negotiating mitigation agreements.

+It is not clear, therefore, whether industry should prepare itself for a new prescreening mechanism or not.
+The implementing regulations will hopefully provide greater clarity on any specific framework for seeking clearance of transactions involving foreign bulk power system electric equipment.

-When does the E.O. take effect?
+When does the EO take effect?

-Although DOE is directed to issue the implementing regulations within 150 days after the E.O. is published, i.e., September 28, 2020, the E.O. purports to apply to any relevant transaction "initiated after the date of this order."
-Accordingly, it is possible that the Secretary of Energy could begin blocking pending transactions prior to September 28, 2020.
-This is similar in construction to the Supply Chain Executive Order, which was released on May 15, 2019.
-While the proposed regulations implementing the E.O. were released on November 26, 2019, they were similarly applied retroactively to allow for review of transactions entered into since the date the Supply Chain Executive Order was released.
+Although the DOE is directed to issue the implementing regulations within 150 days after the EO is published - i.e., by Sept.
+28 - the EO purports to apply to any relevant transaction initiated after the date of the order.
+Accordingly, it is possible that the secretary of energy could begin blocking pending transactions prior to Sept.
+28.

+This is similar in construction to the supply chain executive order, which was released on May 15, 2019.
+While the proposed regulations implementing the EO were released on Nov.
+26, 2019, they were similarly applied retroactively to allow for review of transactions entered into since the date the supply chain executive order was released.

-What Does This Action Mean for Business?
+What This Action Means for Business